alus-it/AirspaceConverter/README.md

   -i: multiple, input file(s) can be OpenAir (.txt), OpenAIP (.aip), Google Earth (.kmz, .kml)
   -w: multiple, input waypoint file(s) in the SeeYou CUP format (.cup)
   -m: optional, multiple, terrain map file(s) (.dem) used to lookup terrain heights
+  -l: optional, set filter limits in latitude and longitude for the output, followed by the 4 limit values: northLat,southLat,westLon,eastLon where the limits are comma separated, expressed in degrees, without spaces, negative for west longitudes and south latitudes
   -o: optional, output file .kmz, .mp (Polish) or .txt (OpenAir) if not specified will be used the name of first input file as KMZ
   -v: print version number
   -h: print this guide